Nom Nom logo

 Over the long term, there should be an improvement in the consistency of the stool, but in the short term: as the bacteria (that are a key component of both your dog's immune system and digestive function) adapt to these different nutrients and ingredients, it may cause a loosening of the stool for that first week or so.
 This is perfectly normal and not something to be alarmed at.
 It does not mean that the stool is a function of the product being spoiled or not the best for your dog.

 We hope that during this transition you will keep these behavioral and digestive changes in mind and not be overly alarmed by them.
-Certainly if they persist, contact one of the Nom Nom staff.
+Certainly if they persist, contact our Pet Support Team.
 We would be happy to guide you through it or recommend whether or not you should see your veterinarian about something else that could be going on with your pet unrelated to the dietary change.

 Related articles